 The Wilhelmina Barns-Graham Trust is directed by trustees chosen from across the Arts and Business communities.
-The first trustees were selected by Wilhelmina Barns-Graham and Rowan James (who was the first trustee until her untimely passing in January 2005) and have managed the Trust since its first days.
+The first trustees were selected by Wilhelmina Barns-Graham and Rowan James (who was the first trustee until her untimely passing in January 2005) and have managed the Trust since the artist died in January 2014.

 Geoffrey Bertram, Chairman